Quit smoking hypnosis has helped thousands to kick the habit. Is it your turn?

 The facts are that anybody can find it easy to give up smoking if they find the right motivation and the approach that works best for them.
 The idea that quitting smoking has to be hard is a fiction.
 There is no doubt that an increasing number of people are finding it easy to stop smoking, although they may have tried one or twice in the past and found it difficult.
 There is an easy way for everybody, but these are all different.

-Dr Alfred A. Barrios (PhD) conducted a study for the Psychotherapy Magazine (Volume 7, Issue 1) to investigate the effectiveness of Hypnotherapy, Cognitive Behavioural Therapy (CBT) and Psychoanalysis (Psychology).
+Dr Alfred A. Barrios (PhD) conducted a study for the Psychotherapy Magazine (Volume 7, Issue 1) to investigate the effectiveness of Hypnotherapy, Cognitive Behavioural Therapy (CBT) and Psychoanalysis (Psychology) on mental health disorders.

 The results he uncovered astonished the clinical community…